breadboykid/ResnetAgePrediciton/README.md

 # ResnetAgePrediciton
-Age Prediction by brain scans: cortical thickness, cortical curvature and cortical myelination
+Pytorch framework age Prediction by brain scans: cortical thickness, cortical curvature and cortical myelination.

 Using custom built resnet as describes in the article:
 "Identity Mappings in Deep Residual Networks"